sixtop/sap/README.md

 The addressed RAM instruction (currently on the bus) is transferred from the memory to the instruction register.
 The active control bits are ~CE and ~Li.

 # Execution cycle
+On the next three states (T4, T5, T6), the register transfers during the execution depend on the particular instruction being executed.
 ### LDA routine
 ### ADD routine
 ### SUB routine